AshesOfEther/vue-markdown-renderer/README.md

 ## License

 This project is licensed under the Lesser General Public License version 3 or later.
-You can find the full license [here](LICENSE)
+You can find the full license [here](LICENSE).